apdullahyayik/apdullahyayik/README.md

 - **Recommender Engines**: I specialize in building personalized recommendation systems that provide users with tailored content or products.
 These systems help enhance user experiences and drive engagement.

 - **Document Understanding with AI**: I focus on utilizing AI to extract structured information from unstructured text.
 This includes tasks like sentiment analysis, topic modeling, and document classification.

-- **Search Engines**: Developing powerful search engines that deliver relevant results quickly and accurately is a key area of my expertise.
-I'm interested in the latest advancements in search technology and natural language processing.

 ## My Contributions